trotzig/dot/README.md

-For any file that is loaded from a plugin, the `.sh` extension is loaded first. `.sh` files are intended to represent code that runs regardless of which shell you are using (e.g. it should contain shell-agnostic code).
+For any file that is loaded from a plugin, the `.sh` extension is loaded first. `.sh` files are intended to represent code that runs regardless of which shell you are using (i.e. it should contain shell-agnostic code).

 Next, any file with the shell-specific extension of the current shell (e.g.
 `.bash` or `.zsh`) is loaded to run commands specific to that shell.
 This